myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

    - **Digital** <br/>
 A digital pin can be used to read data from a non-analog sensor, but the data will need to be written to a virtual channel.
 If you’re trying to read data from a non-analog sensor, you’ll most likely use a virtual pin.
    - **Virtual** <br/>
-[Virtual pins](#virtual-pins-microcontrollers) are channels to send and receive different data types from and to the Arduino (e.g. SPI, I2C, 1-Wire and devices connected to Arduino expansion boards).
+[Virtual pins](#sketch-files-virtual-pins) are channels to send and receive different data types from and to the Arduino (e.g. SPI, I2C, 1-Wire and devices connected to Arduino expansion boards).
 There are 26 virtual pins available for each Arduino board.

 **Icon** <br/>
 Select an Icon to be used for the widget.
 For example, a temperature sensor could a thermometer Icon.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the 2 State code for this widget to your Arduino, click the **Sketch File** button to open the [2 State Widget sketch file](https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/TwoStateWidget/TwoStateWidget.ino).
-See [Using Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the 2 State code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/TwoStateWidget/TwoStateWidget.ino" target="_blank">2 State Widget sketch file</a>.
+See [Using Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.